-How do we work in partnership with parents?
+How do we work in partnership with parents/carers?

-Thornton believes in working closely with parents in order to ensure:
+Thornton believes in working closely with parents/carers in order to ensure:

-- Early and accurate identification and assessment of SEND to ensure accurate targets, provision and outcomes for children. - The progress, social, emotional and academic, of children with SEND. - That meaningful and effective targets are set and achieved through planned provision. - The engagement and active involvement in the decision-making process about their child's academic and personal development. - Regular and effective communication through various methods of contact.
+- Early and accurate identification and assessment of SEND to ensure accurate targets, provision and outcomes for children. - The progress, social, emotional and academic, of children with SEND. - That meaningful and effective targets are set and achieved through planned provision. - The engagement and be active involvement of decision-making process about their child's academic and personal development. - Regular and effective communication through various methods of contact.

-Way in which we communicate with parents:
+Ways in which we communicate with parents: